 For services, if the performance obligation is satisfied at a point in time, revenue is recognized at the point when the services are completed.
 If the performance obligation is satisfied over time, revenue is recognized on a straight-line basis over the period during which services are rendered.

-(8) Translation basis of assets and liabilities denominated in foreign currencies into Japanese yen Monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date, and the translation adjustment is recognized in the non-consolidated statement of income.
+Monetary receivables and payables denominated in foreign currencies are translated into Japanese yen at the spot exchange rate prevailing at the balance sheet date, and the translation adjustment is recognized in the non-consolidated statement of income.